cezarc1/perplexity/README.md

 # Perplexity Calculator

-A command-line tool to locally calculate the [Perplexity](https://en.wikipedia.org/wiki/Perplexity) (PPL) of a given text using a specified language model. _This is not to be confused with [Perplexity](https://www.perplexity.ai/), the search engine product._
+A command-line tool to locally calculate the [perplexity](https://en.wikipedia.org/wiki/Perplexity) (PPL) of a given text using a specified language model.

+>...perplexity is a measure of uncertainty in the value of a sample from a discrete probability distribution.
+The larger the perplexity, the less likely it is that an observer can guess the value which will be drawn from the distribution.

+_This is not to be confused with [Perplexity](https://www.perplexity.ai/), the search engine product._

-This repo largely follows the code provided on the excellent [HuggingFace documentation on Perplexity](https://huggingface.co/docs/transformers/en/perplexity).
+This repo largely follows the code provided on the excellent [HuggingFace documentation on perplexity](https://huggingface.co/docs/transformers/en/perplexity).

 Supports cuda, mlx (mac m-series) and cpu inference.